INSIGHTS IN ACTION

 • If the contract amount is $200 over a six-month contract the ARR is $400.

-As mentioned, miscalculating ARR can quickly lead to a cascading stream of problems for a SaaS business—problems that will have a negative impact on valuation.
+As mentioned, miscalculating ARR can quickly lead to a cascading stream of problems for SaaS businesses—problems that will have a negative impact on valuation.
 But, ARR is a relatively simple concept with a straightforward formula.
 So, how do so many SaaS firms get it wrong?

 Misunderstanding and Oversimplifying SaaS ARR

-Some SaaS teams will use recurring GAAP revenue from their P&L statement over the last twelve months to determine ARR.
-Others may calculate ARR by annualizing revenue from the most recent month’s P&L. These methods not only make risky assumptions, they don’t provide enough detail to support data-driven decision making.
+Some SaaS teams will use recurring GAAP (generally accepted accounting principles) revenue from their P&L statement over the last twelve months to determine ARR.
+Others may make ARR calculations by annualizing revenue from the most recent month’s P&L. These methods not only make risky assumptions, they don’t provide enough detail to support data-driven decision making.

 Let’s take a look at specific situations where ARR can be easily misunderstood and contribute to guesswork, confusion, and a false sense of company health.